folio-org/folio-integration-tests/acquisitions/ACQ_CROSS_MODULES_SYSTEM_PROMPT.md

 ### Reusable Features
 - Always use reusable features for common operations
 - Add scenarios to cross-modules.feature
-- Add corresponding methods to CrossModulesCriticalPathApiTest Java file
+- Add corresponding methods to CrossModulesApiTest or CrossModulesCriticalPathApiTest Java files

 ### Standard Operations
 - Use global variants of organizationId and fiscalYearId when possible